-Water is Life: Protecting A Critical Resource For Future Generations, a Freshwater report on Minnesota’s ground and surface waters, published in 2008.
-The report focuses on the sustainability of ground water and the pollution that contaminates many lakes and streams.
-The report was prepared by an advisory group, the Guardianship Council.
-A shorter Executive Summary of the report also is available.
+Water is Life: Protecting A Critical Resource For Future Generations, a Freshwater report on Minnesota’s ground and surface waters that focuses on the sustainability of ground water and the pollution that contaminates many lakes and streams.
+Download.

-The Water Underground: Stretching supplies focuses on three approaches to building groundwater resilience by stretching local supplies: reducing use, reusing water before discarding it, and recharging supplies.
-This report -- the second in a series of three planned for 2016-17 -- examines the crossroads Minnesotans face with groundwater use -- we are using groundwater faster than it is being replaced -- and makes recommendations focused on proven methods to manage supplies.
+The Water Underground: Stretching Supplies focuses on three approaches to building groundwater resilience by stretching local supplies: reducing use, reusing water before discarding it, and recharging supplies.
+This second report in The Water Underground series makes recommendations focused on proven methods to manage supplies.
+Download.

-Protecting groundwater-sourced drinking water: An assessment of the needs and barriers faced by local water management professionals, a study done by Freshwater for the Minnesota Department of Health that looks at how state-level agencies can best match resources with local needs in order to accelerate the adoption and implementation of groundwater and drinking water protections.
+Protecting groundwater-sourced drinking water: An assessment of the needs and barriers faced by local water management professionals, a study done by Freshwater for the Minnesota Department of Health that looks at how state-level agencies can best match resources with local needs to implement groundwater and drinking water protections.
+Download.

-Guide To Lake Protection and Management, a 27-page brochure published in cooperation with the Minnesota Pollution Control Agency.
-The guide includes information on watersheds, the chemistry of lakes, exotic species, development of a lake management plan and best management practices for preserving water quality.
-Download a PDF of the guide.
+Guide To Lake Protection and Management, a guide published by Freshwater and the Minnesota Pollution Control Agency that includes information on watersheds, the chemistry of lakes, exotic species, development of a lake management plan, and best management practices for preserving water quality.
+Download.